dmakogon/clouddevelop2015/README.md

 2  | School
 3  | Work

-Since each task may have multiple categories, we have a TaskCategories table:
+Since each task may have multiple categories, we would likely have a TaskCategories table:

 TaskId | CategoryId
 :------|:----------
 1 | 3
 2 | 3
 2 | 5

+Let's think about how we'd model this with documents.

 ### Task Categories: Approach 1 - TaskCategories